How to Read An Income Statement For Online Business?

 1. Comparative Income Statements

-The comparative income statement is the one that showcases the profitability and financial position of a business entity for different time periods in a comparative format.
+The comparative income statement showcases a business entity’s profitability and financial position for different periods in a comparative format.

-Note that the financial data represented in the income statements for different time periods can be compared only when the same accounting principles are used to prepare the income statements.
-In case the same accounting principles are not used to prepare the income statements for different time periods, then it must be mentioned in the footnotes.
+Note that the financial data represented in the income statements for different periods can be compared only when the same accounting principles are used to prepare the income statements.
+If the same accounting principles are not used to prepare the income statements for different periods, then it must be mentioned in the footnotes.

 The following is the comparative income statement of Amazon Inc to help you understand the format of the comparative income statement.